-All food products treated with ionizing radiation must indicate, in writing, the treatment close to the product name.
+All food products treated with ionizing radiation must indicate the treatment, in writing, close to the product name.
 The use of the international symbol indicating the product was irradiated (see below) is optional, but when used, it must be placed close to the product name.

-Use of irradiated products ingredients must be stated in the list of ingredients.
+Use of irradiated products as ingredients must be stated in the list of ingredients.
 Whenever a singleingredient product is manufactured using irradiated raw material, the product label must contain a statement indicating the treatment.